thanhlct/alex/alex/components/simulator/user_simulator/README.rst

 goals
 -----------------
 You can define multiple final goals as many as you want.
 The set of goals is presetned by a list of dicts, in which each goal is a dict.
-Inside a goal definition, we may have the following sections:
+Inside a goal definition, we may have the following properties:

 - ``fixed_slots``: A list of tuples with two string elements, slot name and slot value.
 - ``changeable_slots``: A list of strings including all slots which has value can be changed.